sergeimolinari/IDOS-PPP/README.md

   work with the managed/cleaned dataset to obtain and compare several results.
 ANALYSIS (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks

+- Remember: Variance: Do the three indices display existing disparities between different countries? -> check interval / range.
+Plausibility: Are the results in line with possible explanations? -> values as in the figures in chapter 4.2.
+Consistency between indices: Are the indices scaled in a consistent way? -> compare the 3 Ps respective values as they cover a similar range, and their means and medians are not too different. check also the correlation between each other.
+Consistency within
+  indices: Are the components of the three indices (the values of their aspects) consistent, that is, reasonably correlated? -> check correlations of the components for each 3P index.
+Consistency with other indices: Are the three indices in line with other indices (i.e. do they fulfil the criterion of “concurrent validity”)? -> check consistency with popular indicators such as per capita income and indices such as the HDI or the Global Peace Index.
+Added value: Do the indices add information to other available indicators and indices? -> check which countries are better for each 3P index.

 - Next paper -> development of countries over time, with an obvious focus on MENA countries (trends).